mgol/grunt-check-dependencies/README.md

         this: {
             options: {
                 install: true,
-                continue: true,
+                continueAfterInstall: true,
             },
         },
     },
 }
 ```
-However, be careful with the `continue` option as the tasks loaded before will not be updated unless re-running the task.
+However, be careful with the `continueAfterInstall` option as the tasks loaded before will not be updated unless re-running the task.
 This will also be the case with plugins like `load-grunt-tasks`.

 ## Supported Node.js versions
 This project aims to support all Node.js LTS versions in the "active" phase (see [LTS README](https://github.com/nodejs/LTS/blob/master/README.md) for more details) as well as the latest stable Node.js.
 Today that means Node.js 0.12, 4 & 5.